ronan22/ctl-utilities/README.md

 * timerHandle=AFB:timerset (MyTimer, "Timer_Test_CB", context) Initialise a timer from MyTimer Lua table.
 This table should contend 3 elements:
    MyTimer={[l"abel"]="MyTimerName", ["delay"]=timeoutInMs, ["count"]=nBOfCycles}.
 Note that is count==0 then timer is cycle
-   infinitively.
+   infinitely.
 Context is a standard Lua table.
 This function return an opaque handle to be use to further control the timer.

 * AFB:timerclear(timerHandle) Kill an existing timer.
 Return an error when timer does not exit.